quixio/quix-docs/docs/manage/testing-environments.md

 You can use the Quix CLI to select the environment you want to connect to, and it will manage your `.env` file configuration for you.

 First you use the `quix use` command to select your environment.
-Then you run `quix local variables export` inside your application folder which generates the `.env` file to configure the streaming token of the selected environment.
+Then you run `quix app variables export` inside your application folder which generates the `.env` file to configure the streaming token of the selected environment.

 !!! tip

-    This command is run automatically by your IDE if you have configured it previously with the command `quix local init`, for example, `quix local init --vscode`.
+    This command is run automatically by your IDE if you have configured it previously with the command `quix init`, for example, `quix init --vscode`.

 You might want to connect to a local broker for testing and development.
 Use the `quix context broker set` command to set up your local broker configuration.